openequella/openequella.github.io/guides/GlossaryOfTerms.md

 **Single URL Link** - Contribution wizard control that allows for the entry of a URL link relating to the contributed item.

-**SOAP** - Communication protocol developed to allow third parties to easily author custom access to EQUELLA in a supported manner.
+**SOAP** - Communication protocol developed to allow third parties to easily author custom access to openEQUELLA in a supported manner.

 **SOAP Settings plug-in** - Administration Console System Settings plug-in that configures the period of a SOAP call before termination.